Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 In this experiment, all three models have the same architecture as described in Sec.~\ref{sec:workload-amazon14k}, using double precision weights, and are specialized from the same feed-forward model through transfer learning and they share a fully connected layer, which contains $597$ millions of parameters.
 This layer is stored as a shared set in netsDB, and it accounts for $4.8$ gigabytes of storage space.
 Each model's specialized layer only accounts for $0.2$ gigabytes of storage space.
 Therefore, with deduplication of the shared layer, the overall required storage space is reduced from $15$ gigabytes to $5.4$ gigabytes.
 We need to note that the required memory size for storing the working sets involved in this model-serving workload is almost twice of the required storage space, considering the input batch of the $1,000$ $597,540,000$ dimensional feature vectors and the intermediate data between layers for both models.

-Besides a significant reduction in storage space, we also observed up to \textbf{$1.18\times$} and \textbf{$1.45\times$} speedup in SSD and HDD storage respectively, because of the improvement in cache hit ratio ($40\%-46\%$).
+Besides a significant reduction in storage space, we also observed up to \textbf{$1.18\times$} and \textbf{$1.45\times$} speedup in SSD and HDD storage respectively, because of the improvement in cache hit ratio ($40\%-46\%$), as illustrated in {Fig.~\ref{fig:transfer-learning-overall-visual}}.
 Because this is a transfer learning scenario, the shared pages have no approximation at all, there exists no influence on accuracy.